 As travel photographers it’s sometimes necessary to capture key images in touristy locations.
 This morning’s portrait sessions with Padaung (brass neck rings) & others presents a great opportunity to see how David works the scene.
-Later visit a charming Akha village with fantastic high views and an afternoon’s photography in traditional Akha dress.
+Later visit a charming Akha village for an afternoon’s photography in traditional Akha dress.

 Day 6 – Akha Village – Luang Prabang – Tribal Thailand to the Mekong

-Awesome mountain sunrise followed by an authentic and healthy Akha breakfast before saying our fond farewells.
-The head for the airport and Luang Prabang in Laos.
-Afternoon golden hour free shoot in around a cluster of beautiful temples and monasteries before a glorious dinner overlooking the Mekong River.
+Awesome mountain sunrise followed by breakfast before saying our fond farewells.
+Off to the airport and the neighbor to the east, Laos.
+We’ll spend two nights the most picturesque town in the country, Luang Prababng.
+Afternoon free shoot in a cluster of beautiful temples, monasteries and French colonoal buildinggs before a glorious dinner overlooking the Mekong River.

 Day 7 – Luang Prabang – Sunrise Alms & Turquoise Waterfalls